COVID-19 recession: Middle East

 In the Middle East, the economic situation in the United Arab Emirates and Saudi Arabia deteriorated more than any other country in the region.
 Relying highly on tourism, Dubai was one of the first to reopen tourism.
 However, by January 2021, a significant surge in Covid cases in the UAE was observed, while several countries across the world also began to blame the Emirati city for spreading the virus abroad.

 On the other hand, the economy of the world's largest oil exporter, Saudi Arabia, faced a deep recession, due to the COVID-19 pandemic.
 In the second quarter, Saudi's economy shrank by 7 per cent, hitting both the oil and non-oil sectors.
 Besides, unemployment during the quarter also hit a record high of 15.4 per cent.
 For the third quarter, the Kingdom didn't release its labor market report for the assessment of the unemployment rate.
 In January 2021, it was reported that Saudi was supposed to release the data on citizen unemployment in December 2020.
 However, it was delayed four times, before the officials permanently removed the release date from the Saudi statistics authority's website.

+Saudi Arabia

+The Saudi economy was severely challenged from 2019 to 2020, and the global COVID-19 pandemic further exacerbated its effects on major economic indicators.
+Unemployment in Saudi Arabia increased during this period.
+The unemployment rate in 2019 Q3 was around 12% for Saudi nationals, which went up to 15.4% in the second quarter of 2020.
+The pandemic, together with economic slowdowns especially in tourism, hospitality, and retail, brought about job losses, particularly among the younger generation of workers.
+In November 2019 Saudi Arabia inflation rate was −0.8%.
+Then in November 2020 the inflation rate increased to 5.7%.
+During the pandemic the inflation grew about 4.9%.
+The country contracted by not producing and selling oil and products that people did not want to use during the pandemic.
+Saudi Arabia GDP for 2020 was $734.27B, a 12.44% decline from 2019 which was $838.56B.
+GDP growth rate in 2019 Q4 was 0.9% and in 2020 Q4 the GDP grew to 1.5% which is an expansion to the economy GDP.
+Overall, the Saudi Arabian economy had a turbulent year, with high unemployment, and significant GDP contraction amidst the global health crisis.